Varicose Vein Disease and Treatment

-Around half of the population of the United States has venous disease, and it is one of the most common conditions affecting the health of many Americans.
-Varicose veins disease is when veins become gnarled and enlarged.
+Varicose vein disease is characterized by veins that have become gnarled and enlarged.
 For most, varicose veins are an aesthetic concern.
 But for others, veins that become varicose can cause aching pain and extreme discomfort.
+Proper varicose vein treatment can help alleviate that pain and significantly improve a patient’s quality of life.

 Veins have one-way valves that work to prevent blood from flowing backward.
 When the valves do not do their job properly, blood starts to collect in the veins and does not make its way to the heart.
-There are several causes of varicose veins that include:
+There are several causes of varicose vein disease that include:

 - Standing for an extended amount of time